Expat Tax In Austria – Ultimate Tips You Need To Know

 But the above are by far the most common benefits individuals can take advantage of.

-If you can qualify for both of these benefits (the foreign earned income exclusion & foreign tax credit), an analysis should be done to determine strategy with the goal of optimizing the outcome of the return as much as possible.
+If you can qualify for both of these benefits (the foreign earned income exclusion & foreign tax credit), an analysis should be done to determine a strategy with the goal of optimizing the outcome of the return as much as possible.

 With top-notch experience and knowledgeable ex-pat tax preparation from Tax Samaritan, there is assurance that you are paying the minimal amount of U.S. taxes that you have an obligation for.

-The decision to utilize the foreign earned income exclusion or the foreign tax credit can be complex & depends on various factors so it is typically best to discuss with a tax professional if unsure which option is best or what you may qualify for.
+The decision to utilize the foreign earned income exclusion or the foreign tax credit can be complex & depends on various factors, so it is typically best to discuss with a tax professional if unsure which option is best or what you may qualify for.

 Austria Foreign Bank Account Reporting – The FBAR (FinCen Form 114)